w3labkr/js-post-iframe/README.md

 ## 🧠 How It Works

 1. Initialize an iframe with either `src` or `srcdoc`.
+2. When the iframe initialization starts, the `onStart` callback is triggered (if provided).
-2. When the iframe loads, PostIframe automatically sends a `postMessage` to it.
+3. Once the iframe loads, PostIframe automatically sends a `postMessage` to it.
+4. The `onComplete` callback is then executed after the iframe is loaded.
-3. Inside the iframe, you can listen for this message and respond accordingly.
+5. Inside the iframe, you can listen for this message and respond accordingly.
-4. To refresh the iframe content, simply create a new PostIframe instance targeting the same element.
+6. To refresh the iframe content, simply create a new PostIframe instance targeting the same element.
-5. Duplicate instances on the same element are prevented by design.
+7. Duplicate instances on the same element are prevented by design.

 ---